-1 Backbone Short Ribs The ends of the short ribs are The bones form a sharp narrow ridge.
+1 Short Ribs Backbone The ends of the short ribs are The bones form a sharp narrow ridge.
 Each vertebra can be very obvious.
 It is easy to feel the easily felt as a bone under the squarish shape of the ends. skin.
 There is only a very small Using fingers spread 1 cm apart, eye muscle.
 The sheep is quite it feels like the fingernail under the thin (virtually unsaleable). skin with practically no covering.
-2 Backbone Short Ribs The ends of the short ribs are The bones form a narrow ridge but the points are rounded with rounded.
-Using fingers spread muscle.
+2 Backbone Short Ribs The bones form a narrow ridge The ends of the short ribs are rounded.
+Using fingers spread but the points are rounded with muscle.
 It is easy to press 0.5 cm apart, the ends feel between each bone.
 There is a rounded like finger-ends.
-They reasonable eye muscle.
-Store are covered with flesh but it is condition - ideal for wethers and easy to press under and between lean meat. them.
+They are covered with flesh but it is reasonable eye muscle.
+Store condition - ideal for wethers and easy to press under and between lean meat. them.
 Short Ribs 3 Backbone The vertebrae are only slightly The ends of the short ribs are elevated above a full eye muscle. rounded and filled in with It is possible to feel each muscle.
 Using 4 fingers pressed rounded bone but not to press tightly together, it is possible to between them.
-(Forward store feel the rounded ends but not between them.
-They are well condition ideal for most lamb markets now.
+(Forward store feel the rounded ends but not condition ideal for most lamb between them.
+They are well markets now.
 No excess fat). covered and filled in with muscle.
 4 Backbone Short Ribs It is possible to feel most vertebrae It is only possible to feel or sense with pressure.
 The back bone is a one or two short ribs and only smooth slightly raised ridge possible to press under them above full eye muscles and the with difficulty.
 It feels like the side skin floats over it. of the palm, where maybe one end can just be sensed.
 5 Backbone Short Ribs The spine may only be felt (if at It is virtually impossible to feel all) by pressing down firmly under the ends as the triangle between the fat covered eye formed by the long ribs and hip bone is filled with meat and fat. muscles.
 A bustle of fat may appear over the tail (wasteful The short rib ends cannot be felt. and uneconomic).

-Other useful tools and resources for condition scoring are available from www.lifetimewool.com.au/conditionscore.aspx
+Other useful tools and resources for condition scoring are available from lifetimewool.com.au/conditionscore.html